Five things to do if Local Support Services Close

-We know that many support services for the people we care for, had to close during the pandemic.
-As carer's we've been bridging the gap, and many of us are feeling the strain.
+We know that many support services for the people we care for, closed during the pandemic.
+As carers, we've been bridging the gap, and many of us are feeling the strain.

-And while some of these support services are tentatively beginning to re-open, the sad news is that some have not survived the economic impact of being closed for 6 months.
+And while some of these support services are tentatively beginning to re-open, the sad news is that some have not survived the economic impact of being closed.

-The impact of these closures is far reaching.
+The impact of these closures was far reaching.
 The loss of routine, friendships and learning for the people we care for.
 And the loss of valuable support and respite for us as carers.

-If you're affected by such closures, and need support to clarify what you can do now, please do book a call with us.
+If you're affected by such closures anytime, and need support to clarify what you can do now, please do book a call with us.

-5 Things to do, if your local support services close
+Five things to do if your local support services close

-Have a cry.
-Get it all out your system.
 Scream into a pillow.
-Whatever you need to do.
-It sucks.
+Whatever we need to do.

-Get info.
-Contact the local service to ask if there are any plans to appeal the decision or access emergency funding to keep going - perhaps there is something you can do to help, e.g. contacting the local press or writing a supporting letter, if they're accessing grants.
+Contact the local service to ask if there are any plans to appeal the decision or access emergency funding to keep going.
+Perhaps there is something we can do to help, e.g. contacting the local press or writing a supporting letter, if they're accessing grants.

 Are they aware of the service closure?